learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 ## Conclusion

 After we reviewed HTML and CSS basics, we moved on to create an HTML rainbow.
-We linked our stylesheet to our HTML page and added ids to our HTML elements.
+We linked our style sheet to our HTML page and added ids to our HTML elements.
 We then created CSS rules, using hexadecimal color values, for those elements to display all the colors on our completed HTML page.